Dejmir/FiveM-BikeChain/README.md

 - Used LUA for 3rd eye(qb-target) usage, got not enough time to figure out LUA exports work into C#.

 ### <b>[⚠️]</b> Bugs:
-- Due to fivem re-using network id's, new spawned bike can use already despawned bike network id and its data in result causing chain out of place disallowing player movement.
+- Due to fivem re-using network id's, new spawned bike can use already despawned bike network id and its data in result causing chain out of place after spawning.